-I. SFSC will:
+A. SFSC will:

-- A. Participate in activities associated with assessing related organizational performance and developing and carrying out improvement plans as appropriate.
-It is expected that these activities will include full integration of workforce development services by and between SFSC and CSH so that services will be delivered in a seamless manner. - B. Be familiar with the array of services provided in the one-stop service delivery system. - C. Provide adult education and literacy services to eligible customers, including, General Educational Diploma and English for Speakers of Other Languages options to: - 1. assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency; - 2. assist adults who are parents or family members to obtain the education and skills that - are necessary to becoming full partners in the educational development of their children; and - b. lead to sustainable improvements in the economic opportunities for their family; - 3. assist adults in attaining a secondary school diploma and in the transition to postsecondary education and training, and through career pathways; and - 4. assist immigrants and other individuals who are English language learners in improving their: - a. reading, writing, speaking, and comprehension skills in English; and - b. mathematical skills. - D. Provide career and technical educational programs in a variety of different disciplines in both college credit and degree programs.
-Many of these programs include career pathways to help students obtain stackable credentials enroute to earning a degree. - E. Provide assistive technology and devices to enable individuals with various disabilities to benefit from available educational opportunities. - F. Provide services and tutoring, as appropriate, through face-to-face and online options. - G. Provide integrated adult education and literacy activities concurrently with career and technical education workforce preparation and training, as appropriate. - H. Refer job seekers to CSH. - I. Satisfy the requirements of 34 CFR 361.505 and 34 CFR 361.720.
+- Participate in activities associated with assessing related organizational performance and developing and carrying out improvement plans as appropriate.
+It is expected that these activities will include full integration of workforce development services by and between SFSC and CSH so that services will be delivered in a seamless manner. - 2.
+Be familiar with the array of services provided in the one-stop service delivery system. - 3.
+Provide adult education and literacy services to eligible customers, including, General Educational Diploma and English for Speakers of Other Languages options to: - a. assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency; - b. assist adults who are parents or family members to obtain the education and skills that - 1) are necessary to becoming full partners in the educational development of their children; and - 2) lead to sustainable improvements in the economic opportunities for their family; - c. assist adults in attaining a secondary school diploma and in the transition to postsecondary education and training, and through career pathways; and - d. assist immigrants and other individuals who are English language learners in improving their: - 1) reading, writing, speaking, and comprehension skills in English; and - 2) mathematical skills. - 4.
+Provide career and technical educational programs in a variety of different disciplines in both college credit and degree programs.
+Many of these programs include career pathways to help students obtain stackable credentials en route to earning a degree. - 5.
+Provide assistive technology and devices to enable individuals with various disabilities to benefit from available educational opportunities. - 6.
+Provide services and tutoring, as appropriate, through face-to-face and online options. - 7.
+Provide integrated adult education and literacy activities concurrently with career and technical education workforce preparation and training, as appropriate. - 8.
+Refer job seekers to CSH.

-II.
-CSH will:
+B. CSH will:

-A. Participate in activities associated with assessing related organizational performance as well as developing and carrying out improvement plans, as appropriate.
-It is expected that these activities will include full integration of workforce development services by and between SFSC and CSH so that services will be delivered in a seamless manner.
+- Participate in activities associated with assessing related organizational performance as well as developing and carrying out improvement plans, as appropriate.
+It is expected that these activities will include full integration of workforce development services by and between SFSC and CSH so that services will be delivered in a seamless manner. - 2.
+Be familiar with the array of services provided by the both SFSC's adult education and literacy and career and technical education programs. - 3.
+Provide workforce development services to eligible customers.
+Examples of services include:

-- B. Be familiar with the array of services provided by the both SFSC's adult education and literacy and career and technical education programs. - C. Provide workforce development services to eligible customers.
-Examples of services include: - Resource room with online access to career and employment websites and "how-to" library of career-related resources; - 2.
-General assessment, and career guidance: - 3.
-Job readiness workshops; - 4.
-Assistance with resume development and interview skills; - 5.
-Referrals to jobs matching personal qualifications; - 6.
-Job placement assistance; - 7.
-Provision of labor market information; - 8.
-Provision of information on available training programs; and - 9.
-Funding for traditional or work-based training. - D. Refer potential students to SFSC.
+- a.
+Resource room with online access to career and employment websites and "how-to" library of career-related resources; - b.
+General assessment, career counseling and guidance; - c.
+Job readiness workshops; - d.
+Assistance with resume development and interview skills; - e.
+Referrals to jobs matching personal qualifications; - f.
+Job placement assistance; - g.
+Provision of labor market information; - h.
+Provision of information on available training programs; and - i.
+Funding for traditional or work-based training. - 4.
+Refer potential students to SFSC.

-III.
-CSH and SFSC will:
+C. CSH and SFSC will: